Opening hours

 How much do the tickets cost

-Private tours in Swedish: SEK 2800 inc. VAT.
-Private tours in English SEK 3100 inc. VAT.
+Private tours (for groups, associations, companies) in Swedish: SEK 3000 inc. VAT.
+Private tours in English SEK 3300 inc. VAT.

-When you have downloaded the Lights in Alingsås app you have the choice to buy a digital guide for SEK 45 or SEK 55 depending on if you downloaded the app from Google Play or App Store.
+When you have downloaded the Lights in Alingsås app from Google Play or App Store, you have the choice to buy a digital guide for SEK 49.

 Where do I buy my tickets for a guided tour?

-In the app Lights in Alingsås you can download your own digital guide for SEK 45.
-Then you can walk along the trail at your own pace and listen to your digital guide.
+In the app Lights in Alingsås you can download your own digital guide (audio-guide) for ca SEK 49.
+Then you can walk along the trail and listen to the digital guide in your own pace in Swedish or in English.

 How do I book a private guided tour?

 Fill in the booking form here on our website and we will get back to you within 2 working days.
-The tour is available in Swedish and English.
+The tour is available in Swedish or in English.

 Eat & Shop